Ken Jenne

-Kenneth C. Jenne II (born December 1, 1946) is a former Democratic member of the Florida State Senate and a former sheriff of Broward County (Broward County Sheriff's Office), which encompasses Fort Lauderdale.
+Kenneth C. Jenne II (born December 1, 1946) is a former American politician who served as a member of the Florida State Senate and a former sheriff of Broward County (Broward County Sheriff's Office), which encompasses Fort Lauderdale.
 He resigned as sheriff in September 2007, after having pleaded guilty to federal tax evasion and mail fraud.
 On November 16, 2007, he was sentenced to a year and a day in federal prison.

 Education

 Jenne was born and raised in Lake Worth Beach, Florida.
 His father, Kenneth C. Jenne Sr., was employed by a utility company, and his mother worked for the Palm Beach County Clerk of the Court.
 He attended Palm Beach Junior College, where he was student government president.
 In 1968, he earned his Bachelor of Arts in political science from Florida Atlantic University in Boca Raton, where he served as student body president.

 He subsequently earned a Juris Doctor from Florida State University in Tallahassee.
 He later served in the United States Army Reserve.
 He retired at the rank of sergeant as a public safety supervisor.
 He graduated from the FBI's National Executive Institute, as well as the National Sheriffs' Institute.